FACTBOX-European summer travel hit by strike-related disruption | Business

 Air traffic control company ENAV has confirmed there will be no strikes in the Italian air transport sector between July 27 and Sept.
 5 due to a summer exemption provided for in industry regulations.
 PORTUGAL Easyjet cancelled 350 flights arriving to or departing from Portugal ahead of a cabin staff strike on July 21-25, the SNPVAC union of civil aviation flight personnel said.
 It will be the union's third strike since the beginning of the year.
 On July 21, almost 100% of EasyJet's cabin staff in Portugal walked out and the union threatened more strikes in the coming months if the company keeps rejecting the raises they demand.

 SPAIN Pilots at Iberia Regional Air Nostrum, who had been striking every Monday and Friday since Feb.
-27, went on a daily indefinite strike from June 6 amid a pay dispute.
-Iberia said on its website that some flight routes could be affected.
+27 and daily from June 6, called off the strike from the night of June 22 after progress was made in wage talks, with the aim of safeguarding the summer season, pilots' union SEPLA said on June 23.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)